 Collaboration doesn’t end here, either.
 UCLA faculty and graduate students can leverage our connections with the UCLA Library, CCLE (Common Collaboration and Learning Environment), the Office of Information Technology (OIT), the Office of Instructional Development (OID), the Institute of Digital Research and Education (IDRE), and other technology organizations on campus to find the best solution for any digital challenge, no matter how specialized.

-The soft deadline for our Winter/Spring 2017 Call for Project Collaborations is Monday, April 3, 2017.
+The soft deadline for our Summer 2017 Call for Project Collaborations is Monday, September 4, 2017.
 To apply, email us at email@example.com.

 Do you have a project in mind with a major technical component?
 We’re here to help!
 CDH can assist you with scoping, estimating and budgeting for technical projects and grant applications.
 In some circumstances, we can also assign members of our staff to join your project team, providing key technical expertise.
 Here are some examples of projects that we have recently supported: